 4. “An Actor Prepares” by Constantin Stanislavsky

-Funny at times, this book takes the actor through Stanislavsky’s self-developed "system" which helps the actor to master his craft as well as stimulate creativity and imagination.
-Now referred to as "method acting," "An Actor Prepares" includes a variety of exercises and some autobiographical experiences that focus on relaxation, concentration, and techniques that will help get the actor into character.
+Funny at times, this book takes the actor through Stanislavsky’s self-developed system which helps the actor to master his craft as well as stimulate creativity and imagination.
+Now referred to as "method acting," the book includes a variety of exercises and some autobiographical experiences that focus on relaxation, concentration, and techniques that will help get the actor into character.
 Emotional memory and the “magic if” explored in his book laid the groundwork for much of the great acting today.

 5. “Improvisation for the Theatre” by Viola Spolin

 Considered the mother of improvisation, Viola Spolin developed a series of acting exercises and theater games to free the actor’s creativity, allowing play beyond the scene.
 Many modern improv groups such as Second City utilize Spolin’s techniques.
 If you want to learn truthful acting and how to be in the moment, add this to your library to make it complete.